 CRK has helped lead efforts by the environmental community to strengthen laws and regulations, improve educational and training programs, and secure enforcement actions against violators of stormwater laws.

-- In 2003, 2008 and 2013, we helped negotiate the General Permits for Stormwater Discharges from Construction Activities and their renewal in 2008, strengthening these permits in both instances.
+- In 2013, 2008 and 2003, we helped negotiate the General Permits for Stormwater Discharges from Construction Activities, strengthening these permits in both instances.